aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 (DeleteJokeButton + deleteJoke)

-- Code form with button, move to DeleteButton
+- Code form with button
+- Mention onClick hydration
 - Show server action
-- Code delete action using bind
+- Code delete action using bind, mention hidden inputs
+- Code a delete button?
+No: Let's pull in a generalized submitbutton and also add this to our createJoke

 Notes: server action, client-side feedback.